jamesturk/jamesturk.net/content/posts/scraping-with-gpt-4.md

 and it was able to extract information from pages like <https://www.ilga.gov/senate/Senator.asp?GA=103&MemberID=3092>

-I saw the power of this approach when I changed the schema to collect more data:
+And if you change the schema to include some nested fields:

 ```python
     schema={